-The text description of the above chart is as follows: In 2021 - 22, Rosemead School District 's LCAP budgeted \$6,274,990.00 for planned actions to increase or improve services for high needs students.
-Rosemead School District actually spent \$6,113,721.00 for actions to increase or improve services for high needs students in 2021 - 22.
-The difference between the budgeted and actual expenditures of \$161,269.00 had the following impact on Rosemead School District 's ability to increase or improve services for high needs students:
+The text description of the above chart is as follows: In 2022-23, Rosemead School District 's LCAP budgeted \$7,585,202.00 for planned actions to increase or improve services for high needs students.
+Rosemead School District actually spent \$6,227,877.00 for actions to increase or improve services for high needs students in 2022-23.
+The difference between the budgeted and actual expenditures of \$1,357,325.00 had the following impact on Rosemead School District 's ability to increase or improve services for high needs students:

 Due to continued COVID-19 challenges, we did not have as many teachers sign up for additional opportunities such as teaching in-person after school intervention and enrichment classes to provide extra support for our unduplicated student population.
-There were also a limited number of teachers who were willing to be instructional leads from each school site.
-Therefore, we spent \$161,269 less than what was budgeted.
-The \$161,269 will be carried over to be used for these same actions in the 2022-2023 school year.
+We also utilized one-time COVID funds to support several actions in the LCAP.
+Therefore, we spent \$1,357,325 less than what was budgeted.
+The \$1,357,325 will be carried over to be used for these same actions in the 2023-2024 school year.